 You may have heard stories about people without gluten issues feeling much better going gluten-free.
 This may well be the case, but if cutting out gluten means they’ve also shunned cakes, biscuits, doughnuts, pizza, pastries, and beer, then there’s no wonder they felt healthier.
 Cutting out gluten can also make it easier not to overeat.
 Think about it: pizza, pasta, and bread are some of the easiest foods to over-eat with, which can in itself cause bloating.
 Of course, if you feel unwell after eating just one slice of bread on an empty stomach, then it’s worth getting checked out (but you should see a doctor before you go gluten-free, because it’s more difficult to establish if someone has gluten issues after they’ve cut it out for a while).

 The take home message?
-For the 98% of the population without gluten issues, save your money by avoiding expensive gluten-free products, and instead treat yourself to some fresh, locally made bread from the bakers, or some good quality pasta.
-Try to aim for whole grains because the bran and the germ, which are removed in white cereals, are where you find most of the fibre and nutrients.
+For the 98% of the population without gluten issues, save your money by avoiding expensive gluten-free products, and instead spend that money on higher quality foods - treat yourself to some fresh, locally made bread from the bakers (which won’t contain all the artificial softeners and preservatives that commercial bread contains).
+And try to aim for whole grains because the bran and the germ, which are removed in white cereals, are where you find most of the fibre and nutrients.
 But even white bread and pasta are significant sources of nutrients in the UK, as by law, white wheat flour is fortified with iron, calcium, thiamine and niacin.
 Aim for three portions of whole grains a day: it’s great for your health and – just as importantly – it means you get to enjoy some incredibly tasty foods.
-This ultimately is the key, because when you have a good relationship with food, you’re more likely to keep to your healthy diet long into the future!
+This ultimately is the key, because when you stop restricting yourself unnecessarily, you can build a really positive relationship with food, and you’re more likely to keep your healthy habits long into the future!

 2. Tighe, Paula, Duthie, Garry, Vaughan, Nicholas, Brittenden, Julie, Simpson, William G, Duthie, Susan, . . .
 Thies, Frank.
 (2010).
 Effect of increased consumption of whole-grain foods on blood pressure and other cardiovascular risk markers in healthy middle-aged persons: A randomized controlled trial.
 The American Journal of Clinical Nutrition, 92(4), 733-40.